-3.5.1 Comfortable Travel in Indian Railway:
+3.5.1 Comfortable Travel in Indian Railway

-At the time of Independence passengers on the Indian Railways could avail of three classes in all the trains, namely, I class, II class and III class.
+At the time of Independence passengers on the Indian Railways could avail ofthree classes in all the trains, namely, I class, II class and III class.
 The berths in the 2nd and 3rd classes consisted of wooden bunkers.
-There was no concept of advance reservation.
-If a passenger who travelled in the 50's and did not travel in the intervening period were to take a train ride today, will be amazed by the cumulative improvements brought about in this area.
-The concept of reservation for the first class and later for the second class was introduced with no or little addition to the fares.
-During the '70s the third class was abolished altogether and the berths in the second class (including third class upgraded as second class) were cushioned.
+There was no concept of advance reservation in the 50's and did not travel in the intervening period were to amazed by the cumulative improvements brought about in the concept of reservation for the first class and later for the second concept of reservation for the first class and later for the second no or little addition to the fares.
+During the '?Os the third class was abousted attogether and the berths in the second class (including third class upgraded as second class) were cushioned.
 The Integral Coach Factory at Perambur (Tamilnadu) and the newly set up Rail Coach Factory at Kapurthala in Punjab significantly contributed to the redesigning of second class and sleeper coaches for better passenger comfort.
-These two coach factories also helped the Indian Railways introduce AC 2 tier/AC 3 tiers and AC Chair Car on virtually all trains throughout the country to enable passengers to travel in air-conditioned comfort at an affordable cost.
-AC 2-tier was introduced as a replacement for 1st class because of its larger capacity and better comfort in terms of insulation from noise, heat and dust.
-However, since the fare for AC 2-tier was beyond the reach of many passengers, the Indian Railways introduced AC 3 tier, to bring air-conditioned travel within the reach of the masses.
+These two coach factories also helped the Indian Railways introduce AC 2 tier/AC 3 tiers and AC Chair Car on virtually all

+To the the word of the account of the account of the account of the fare for AC 2-tier was introduced as a replacement for 1st class because of its larger capacity and better comfort in terms of insulation from noise, heat and dust.
+However, since the fare for AC 2-tier was beyond the reach of many passengers, the Indian Railways introduced AC 3 tier, to bring air- conditioned travel within the reach of the masses.
 Similar considerations dictated the introduction of AC Chair Car.

-The Indian Railways started introducing the prestigious Rajdhani and Shatabdi services during the '70s and '80s respectively, to match the best in the world.
+The Indian Railways started introducing the prestigious Rajdhani and Shatabdi services during the '?Os and '80s respectively, to match the best in the world.
 The Rajdhanis connect various state capitals to Delhi while the Shatabdis provide superfast services between the major cities of the country.
 These trains have not only broken the speed barriers of 100 kmph by routinely attaining speeds of 130 kmph but they have also set up new standards in catering and onboard services.

-3.5.2 Technological Innovations in Railway:
+3.5.2 Technological Innovations in Railway

-The Indian Railways has always been in the forefront of development and utilization of appropriate technologies for rail transport in the country.
-They have an exclusive Research, Designs and Standards Organisation (RDSO) dealing with all aspects of technology relating to rail transport.
+The Indian Railways has always been in the forefront of development and utilisation of appropriate technologies for rail transport in the country.
+They have an exclusive Research, Designs and Standards Organisation (ROSO) dealing with all aspects of technology relating to rail transport.
 Immediately after Independence the thrust was on building indigenous capabilities for meeting the requirements of locomotives, coaches and other rolling stock for meeting the ever-increasing needs of traffic.
 Starting with the Chittaranjan Locomotive Works (CLW) at Chittaranjan and the Integral Coach Factory (ICF) at Perambur, today Indian Railways has the Rail Coach Factory at Kapurthala, the Diesel Locomotive Works (DLW) at Varanasi, the Wheel and Axle Plant at Bangalore, and the Diesel Component Works at Patiala, where the emphasis has been to absorb and assimilate the latest in rail transport technology to suit the unique Indian requirements.
 CLW, which had started with the manufacture of steam locos, has now totally switched over to the manufacture of state-of-the-art electric locomotives.